svin24/svin24.github.io/content/blog/Reliability.md

 When the average person (i.e. a non-nerd) says they "don't get computers", I believe them.
 It's not because they're too lazy to learn, or because they're backwards and outdated, or can't keep with the times.
 It's because computers are hard to understand.
-They are enegmatic and unreliable. **I** know that when my phone suddenly stops delivering SMS messages mid-conversation, it's not because I've been abandoned by my friend, but because I need to toggle airplane mode to reboot the modem. **I** know that when I middle click a link and "javascript:;"
+They are enigmatic and unreliable. **I** know that when my phone suddenly stops delivering SMS messages mid-conversation, it's not because I've been abandoned by my friend, but because I need to toggle airplane mode to reboot the modem. **I** know that when I middle click a link and "javascript:;"